Nebraska Principal Placed On Leave After Strict Christmas Policy That Banned Candy Canes As ‘Symbol Of Jesus’

 The school district has said that Sinclair’s policy was a deviation from the official Christmas decorations regulations they instituted.

-“Christmas trees, Santa Claus and Easter eggs and bunnies are considered to be secular, seasonal symbols and may be displayed as teaching aids provided they do not disrupt the instructional program for students,” the official policy of the school district says.
+“Christmas trees, Santa Claus, and Easter eggs and bunnies are considered to be secular, seasonal symbols and may be displayed as teaching aids provided they do not disrupt the instructional program for students,” the official policy of the school district says.

 WGN 9 Chicago said that Sinclair signed the memo as “The (Unintentional) Grinch who stole Christmas (from Manchester).”
 According to WGN, in the memo she said that she was trying to adhere to the rules of the school district and be “culturally sensitive.”
 But it looks like many thought she was a bit too restrictive with her rules.

 When the Christian group Liberty Counsel learned about the memo, they claimed that her ban was discriminatory against Christians.
-They demanded that the ban be lifted because they thought it violated rights enshrined in the US constitution.
+They demanded that the ban be lifted because they thought it violated rights enshrined in the constitution.

 “We sent a demand letter to the Elkhorn School District last Friday demanding a response by close of business this past Monday.
 The School District attorney responded and advised that the action of Principal Sinclair was contrary to school district policy,” Mat Staver, Founder and Chairman of Liberty Counsel said in an interview with CNN, as reported by WGN.